H. D. Woodson High School: 2008–2011: Relocation

 Eventually, the original building was demolished in 2009 and replaced by a new three-story state-of-the-art facility in 2011.
 As Woodson was being demolished in 2009, ninth-graders attended Ron Brown Middle School on Meade Street Northeast.
 The upper-level students settled in at a former middle school in Southeast, once named Fletcher-Johnson Education Center on Benning Road.

 In September 2014, during halftime at a Roosevelt v.
 H.D.
 Woodson game, the school honored coach Robert Headen by dedicating the school's new stadium to him.
 As head coach, he had a record of 268 wins with only 87 losses and won six city titles during his coaching career.
 Headen was the first high school coach from DC inducted into the National High School Coaches Association Hall of Fame and in the Washington, D.C.
 Hall of Fame for sports.

-Admissions

 Demographics

 98.9% of the students at Woodson are Black, non-Hispanic.
 Other students are Hispanic / Latino (0.6%), Native American / Alaska Native (0.2%), Native Hawaiian / Other Pacific Islander (0.2%), or Multiracial (0.3%).